jaimeorrego/markdown-cv/index.md

 **J. Orrego Oñate** and K.J.
 Clifton.
 Nonlinearities in the relationship between the built environment and metropolitan structure with automobile and walking modal share.
 Presented at *the 99th Annual Meeting of the Transportation Research Board, Washington, D.C.* January, 2020.

 `2019`
 Q. Zhang, K.J.
 Clifton, R. Moeckel, and **J. Orrego Oñate**.
-Household Trip Generation and the Built Environment: Does More Density Mean More Trips?.
+Household Trip Generation and the Built Environment: Does More Density Mean More Trips?
 Presented at the *98th Annual Meeting of the Transportation Research Board, Washington, D.C.*.
 January, 2019.

 `2018`
 **J. Orrego Oñate** and K.J.
 Clifton.
 Exploring built environment relationships with walking between and within metropolitan areas.
 Presented at the *19th International Conference on Walking and Liveable Communities WALK21, Bogotá, Colombia*.
 October, 2018.